GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

 ### Configure with an iframe

-If you're using origin trial features within an iframe (such as FLEDGE's `joinAdInterestGroup()`), then the token needs to be provided within the iframe and match the iframe's origin.
+If you're using origin trial features within an iframe (such as Protected Audience API's `joinAdInterestGroup()`), then the token needs to be provided within the iframe and match the iframe's origin.